Snowdrop walks on Hampshire & the Island

 Chawton House, Alton

-As well as being a spot that champions top female writers and being synonymous with Jane Austen, Chawton also boasts a rather spectacular planting of snowdrops.
-Visit the gardens between 3 and 28 February (10am – 3.30pm, Wednesday to Sunday) for a peaceful stroll among the wonderful white blossoms on the South Lawn.
+As well as being a spot that champions top female writers and, of course, is synonymous with Jane Austen, Chawton also boasts a rather spectacular planting of snowdrops.
+Visit the gardens in February to take in the wonderful white blossoms on the South Lawn, with special events on Snowdrop Sundays (2, 9 & 16 Feb 2025).

 ISLE OF WIGHT